-The Exchange proposes to amend the Filing to include additional analysis of the competitive environment for wireless connections.
-Accordingly, the Exchange proposes to add a paragraph and accompanying footnote (subsequent footnotes would be renumbered in a conforming change) after the third full paragraph on page 15 of the Filing (first full paragraph on page 41 of the Exhibit 1), as follows (all text new):
+The Exchange proposes to amend the Filing to include additional analysis on the competitive environment for wireless connections.
+Accordingly, the Exchange proposes to add a paragraph and accompanying footnotes (subsequent footnotes would be renumbered in a conforming change)

+after the first full paragraph on page 16 of the Filing (first full paragraph on page 41 of the Exhibit 1), as follows (all text is new):

-The Exchange believes that its competitors' wireless connections provide connectivity at the same or similar speed as the Wireless Connections, and at the same or similar cost.
-Indeed, the McKay Letter acknowledges that McKay Brothers has the fastest wireless network.^{34/35}
+Such competitors can offer wireless connectivity to Selected Market Data or other Exchange market data in the Third Party Data Centers by obtaining the market data at the Mahwah data center and sending it over their wireless network to the Third Party Data Centers.
+37/38 The Exchange believes that its competitors' wireless connections provide connectivity at the same or similar speed as the Wireless Market Data Connections, and at the same or similar cost.
+Indeed, the McKay Letter acknowledges that McKay Brothers has the fastest wireless network.
+38/39